Online Executive MPH Program

 Learn From Expert Faculty

 The Online Executive MPH program is taught by faculty from the UW School of Public Health, ranked sixth among public health graduate schools in the country, according to US News & World Report.
 As leading public health researchers and practitioners, our instructors are at the forefront of the latest developments in public health.

-blended format combines the convenience of online learning with the benefits of in-person classroom instruction.
-Classes are held mostly online, with just three on-site sessions, so you can continue to work while you earn your degree.
+Our program’s format combines the convenience of online learning with the benefits of three on-site sessions, so you can continue to work while you earn your degree.
 The first and last on-site sessions are required, while the second is optional.

 "[Because the program is mostly online,] I was able to work full-time while earning my MPH, allowing me to gain the knowledge to support my current role as well as expanding my skillset for future career opportunities.
 The on-site sessions were a key benefit – they enhanced the student/instructor experience and allowed me to create a special bond with my classmates, the type of bond that can only happen through in-person interaction."

 Clinical Research Manager, UW Division of Oncology, School of Medicine